The Free Starship

 | 0.05c (accel + decel) | 15,000 km/s | 1,280,000 t | ~50 years |

-This arithmetic substantiates the essay’s claims.
-Pre-departure loading in the Solar System is a fleet logistics problem solvable in years: purpose-built mining ships skim the gas giants in parallel and transfer propellant to the ark on intercept — consistent with NASA AMOSS reference architectures.[3]
+Pre-departure loading in the Solar System is a fleet logistics problem solvable in years: purpose-built mining ships skim the gas giants in parallel and transfer propellant to Arcadia on intercept, consistent with NASA AMOSS reference architectures.[3]

 At the destination, the ship mines alone.
-A return voyage at 0.02c requires 10–18 years of single-ship mining depending on exhaust velocity — plausible while the crew establishes a colony.
+A return voyage at 0.02c requires 10–18 years of single-ship mining depending on exhaust velocity.
 A faster return at 0.05c requires ~50 years of accumulation, or a slower departure velocity.

 He-3 bottleneck.
 D-He3 propulsion at km/s requires helium-3, which is present at trace levels.
 Galileo measured in Jupiter’s atmosphere.[2]
 NASA AMOSS studies quantify the throughput directly:[3]